raxter/Cubes-upon-Cubes-VJ-Software/README.md

 # Cubes-upon-Cubes-VJ-Software
 This is the VJ software I'm using at the moment.
 Constantly updating as I do shows.

 Please use for your general VJ-ing education.
 I found it was very hard to find VJ software online, so I present this.
 Flaws and all!
-I take no responcibility for the shoddy code.
+I take no responsibility for the shoddy code.
 Whilst I can code at some level of decent standard, this is a VJ hacky jam thing I made and have had no time to refactor.
 It's my special little untidy monster ****scruffles head**** so you'll have to accept it as that ^ _ ^